AM-WD/AMWD.Protocols.Modbus/AMWD.Protocols.Modbus.Common/README.md

 - TCP

 **NOTE:**
-The implementations over serial line (RTU and ASCII) have a minimum unit ID of one (1) referring to the specification.
+The implementations over serial line (RTU and ASCII) have a minimum unit ID of one (1) and maximum unit ID of 247 referring to the specification.
-This validation is _not_ implemented here due to real world experience, that some manufactures do not care about it.
+This validation is _not_ implemented here due to real world experience, that some manufactures don't care about it.

 ---